wp-plugins/wp-mobile-edition/readme.txt

 Type your subdomain (m), that will be your mobile subdomain, then point for your website root. (don't create a extra folder) this plugin will not work if you point it to be different from the directory you installed WordPress.

-To confirm that the preocesso was performed correctly visit your full site in `m.yousite.com`
+To confirm that the preocesso was performed correctly visit your full site in `m.yousite.com` (before enable the plugin)

-= TESTING YOUR INSTALLATION =
-Ideally, use a real mobile device to access your (public) site address and check that the switching and theme work correctly.
+= TESTING YOUR INSTALLATION (after enable the plugin) = Ideally, use a real mobile device to access your (public) site address and check that the switching and theme work correctly.

 In Firefox Browser, the [User-Agent Switcher](https://addons.mozilla.org/pt-br/firefox/addon/user-agent-switcher/) add-on can be configured to send mobile headers and crudely simulate a mobile device's request.